 Marguerite Deslippe was born in Riviere-aux-Canards, Ontario.
 As a teenager, she was comfortable with every genre of music.
 At the age of 8, she was invited to perform in Toronto as one of Canada's promising young artists.
 As a child, she also studied piano, voice, and flute.

-Marguerite won her audition in Detroit while in her mid twenties, and since then has performed in chamber concerts at the Detroit Institute of Arts’ Brunch with Bach Series, the Cranbrook American Artist Series, and the Marygrove Saturdays at Four Series.
-Marguerite is also high in demand as a private teacher, and enjoys coaching student ensembles.
+Deslippe won her audition in Detroit while in her mid twenties, and since then has performed in chamber concerts at the Detroit Institute of Arts’s Brunch with Bach Series, the Cranbrook American Artist Series, and the Marygrove Saturdays at Four Series.
+Deslippe is also high in demand as a private teacher, and enjoys coaching student ensembles.
 Her principal instrument is a French instrument crafted in the 18th century by Pique.